Space sunshade

 First proposed in 1989, another space sunshade concept involves putting a large occulting disc, or technology of equivalent purpose, between the Earth and Sun.

-A sunshade is of particular interest as a climate engineering method for mitigating global warming through solar radiation management.
-Heightened interest in such projects reflects the concern that internationally negotiated reductions in carbon emissions may be insufficient to stem climate change.
+A sunshade could potentially be one climate engineering method for mitigating global warming through solar radiation management, because internationally negotiated reductions in carbon emissions may be insufficient to stem climate change.
 Sunshades could also be used to produce space solar power, acting as solar power satellites.
 Proposed shade designs include a single-piece shade and a shade made by a great number of small objects.
 Most such proposals contemplate a blocking element at the Sun-Earth L1 Lagrangian point.

-In 1989, James Early proposed a space-based sun-shade to divert sunlight at the planetary level.
-His design involved making a large glass (2,000 km) occulter from lunar material and placing at the L1 point.
-Issues included the large amount of material needed to make the disc and also the energy to launch it to its orbit.

-Designs for planetary sunshade
+Modern proposals are based on some form of distributed sunshade composed of lightweight transparent elements or inflatable "space bubbles" manufactured in space to reduce the cost of launching massive objects to space.
+However it would cost trillions of dollars and no prototype has yet been launched.
+Critics also argue that building it would be too slow to prevent dangerous levels of global warming.